W1209 12V -50° to 110°C Digital Thermostat Temperature Controller Module Installation and Operating Instructions

 See a detailed description for each parameter below.

-This sets how much change in temperature must occur before the relay will change state.
-For example, if you set the hysteresis value at 1C and the desired temperature on the thermostat at 20°C, the relay will be deactivated at 21°C (20°C+1°C) (1).
-The relay is activated again when the temperature drops to 20°C. Setting this hysteresis to a higher value helps stop the thermostat from continually triggering when the temperature drifts around the trip temperature.
+This sets how much change in temperature must occur before the relay will change state after hitting the trigger Setpoint.
+For example, in Heating Mode (P0=H), if you set the hysteresis value at 1C and the trigger Setpoint temperature at 20°C, the relay will close at 19°C (20°C-1°C), and will open again at the trigger setpoint 20°C.

-The hysteresis setting is used to avoid constantly triggering the device on and off (oscillating) around the trigger temperature.
+In addition to determining the on/off temperature range, the hysteresis setting is used to avoid constantly triggering the device on and off (oscillating) around the trigger temperature.
 This is how home thermostats typically work since it is hard on home heating and cooling systems to be constantly cycled on and off.
-On the other hand, something like an aquarium heater is fine to be operated with no hysteresis in order to hold at as constant of a temperature as possible.
+On the other hand, something like an aquarium heater is fine to be operated with a small hysteresis in order to hold the aquarium at a constant temperature.

 This parameter limits the maximum trigger temperature at which the W1209 will operate.
 It can be used as a safety stop to avoid an excessively high temperature from being set by a user of the module.